hamida-mstafa/replica/README.md

 ### Installing

 1. Clone this repo: git clone https://github.com/hamida-mstafa/replica.git
 2. The repo comes in a zipped or compressed format.
-Extract to your prefered location and open it.
+Extract to your preferred location and open it.
-3. open your terminal and navigate to gallery then create a virtual environment.
+3. open your terminal and navigate to replica then create a virtual environment.
 4. To run the app, you'll have to run the following commands in your terminal pip install -r requirements.txt
-5. On your terminal,Create database gallery using the command below.
+5. On your terminal,Create database replica using the command below.
-       CREATE DATABASE gallery;
+       CREATE DATABASE replica;
 6. Migrate the database using the command below python3.6 manage.py migrate
 7. Then serve the app, so that the app will be available on localhost:8000, to do this run the command below